AmanIbnuJalal/OutbreakLens/README.md

 # OutbreakLens
+Public Health Surveillance Network

 ## Overview
-OutbreakLens is an AI-powered public health surveillance system for early disease outbreak detection in rural and underserved areas.
-It aggregates data from local clinics and pharmacies—such as symptoms and medicine sales—and uses anomaly detection and interactive heatmaps to issue early warnings to health officials.
+OutbreakLens is an AI-powered public health surveillance system designed to enable early disease outbreak detection in rural and underserved areas.
+It addresses isolated health data by creating a decentralized platform where local clinics and pharmacies can log patient counts, symptom reports, and medicine sales.
+The system uses real-time anomaly detection to identify statistical spikes and displays high-risk areas via interactive heatmaps to help health authorities take rapid preventive measures.

 ## Tech Stack